IIIF/api/source/api/presentation/3.0/index.md

 The following are within the scope of the current document:

   * The display of digitized images associated with a particular physical object, or born-digital compound object.
-  * Navigation between the pages, surfaces or views of the object.
+  * Navigation between multiple views of the object.
-  * The display of text, and resources of other media types, associated with the object or its pages – this includes descriptive information about the object, labels that can aid navigation such as numbers associated with individual pages, copyright or attribution information, etc.
+  * The display of text, and resources of other media types, associated with the object views – this includes descriptive information about the object, labels that can aid navigation such as numbers associated with individual pages, copyright or attribution information, etc.

 The following are __not__ within scope: